Information on PFAS

 The VDH Occurrence Study included samples from the Town’s surface water source only.
-The Town recently initiated voluntary sampling for PFAS at all of the Town’s water sources, including groundwater and surface water, and will post the results to this website when they are available.
+The Town recently initiated voluntary sampling for PFAS at all of the Town’s water sources.
+One round of sampling is complete, and the results are presented below.

 For more information on PFAS:

 - Review the attached informational brochure from the Water Research Foundation